White-Tailed Deer

 What’s Happening in Michigan

-The Green Amendment Movement is beginning to build in Michigan.
-Leaders are starting to gather and strategize.
+The Green Amendment Movement is building in Michigan.

 Article 1 of the Michigan Constitution shall be amended to add:

-Michigan’s natural resources, including but not limited to, its waters, air, native flora and fauna, soils, and climate, are the common property of all the people, including both present and future generations.
-The state, including each branch, agency, and political subdivision, shall serve as trustee of these resources, and shall conserve, protect, and maintain these resources for the benefit of all the people.
+This State’s natural resources, including but not limited to, surface water, groundwater, wetlands, ecosystems, air, native flora and fauna, soils, and climate, are the common property of all the people, including both present and future generations.
+This state, including each branch, agency, and political subdivision, shall serve as trustee of these resources, and shall conserve, protect, and maintain these resources for the benefit of all the people.

-Catch up on what a Green Amendment is by watching a recording of our first Michigan Meeting.
+Catch up on what a Green Amendment is and what it means for Michigan by watching a recording of our first Michigan Meeting.

 Read about the process to amend the Michigan State Constitution here.